 Most mums have the art of showering down to 60 seconds.
 Including interruptions from small people.
 But all of us yearn for a long shower minus those interruptions.
 To be able to wash our hair and shave both our legs rather than having to decide which needs doing most.
 Gone our the days when we used to enjoy a long soak in the bath.
 Even if we had the opportunity to, sharing the bath with squirty toys and submarines doesn’t have the same appeal as candles and a glass of wine.

-Earn some brownie points by buying the woman in your life a nice shower gel and taking the kids to the park, so she can have a long shower without anyone opening the door to tell her that Bob the Builder has finished.
+Earn some brownie points by buying the woman in your life a nice shower cream, and taking the kids to the park.
+She can have a long shower without anyone opening the door to tell her that Bob the Builder has finished.
 You get a relaxed partner with fuzz free legs for possibly the first time since childbirth.

 - Brownie Points – 25